abarton51/abarton51/README.md

   <a href="https://www.linkedin.com/in/abarton01">Connect</a>
 </p>

-I'm a student veteran 🎓 at Georgia Tech studying
+I'm a student veteran 🎓 at Montana State University studying
+- :laptop: **Cybersecurity**

+Georgia Tech alumnus
-- :pencil2: **Mathematics**, concentration in Data Science
+- :pencil2: **B.S. in Mathematics**, concentration in Data Science
-- 🖱️ **Computer Science**, concentration in AI and IT
+- 🖱️ **B.S. in Computer Science**, concentration in AI and IT

 Relevant Work Experience:
 - Technologist Intern at Black Cape for Summer of 2025 🖥️